 In a large web, sometimes extending to the ground and strung between tree branches, the spider occupying its web during the day

 The venom of this species is not considered to be very toxic to humans

-Spider(s) with a very similar appearance: Nephila edulis and Nephila pilipes.
+Spider(s) with a very similar appearance: Trichonephila edulis and Nephila pilipes.